drivy/vscode-extensions/css-classes-completion/README.md

-# CSS classes completion
+# CSS Classes Completion

-CSS classes completion based on a CSS utilities file.
+CSS classes completion based on a CSS file input.

+It is best designed to work with utility/atomic classes but will parse any CSS class from the input.

 Compatible with a TailwindCSS generated file.

 # Useage

-Given a CSS utilities file, the extension will parse the css classes to provide completion and documentation in a class list context.
+Given a CSS file, the extension will parse the CSS classes to provide completion and documentation in a "class list" context.

-# Supported files
+# Supported Files

-the following file extensions are supported:
+The following file extensions are supported:
 - html
 - js
 - ts